Real-Bruce/micro-tools/README.md

 # micro-tools
 some interesting tools

+## tools-nexus 🏗
-🏗 tools-nexus: download jar packages from nexus in bulk
+download jar packages from nexus in bulk

+## tools-graphics 🏕
-🏕 tools-graphics: add watermark by java awt
+add watermark by java awt

+## tools-java 🚗
+some utils class for java

+## tools-script 🚀
+some interesting shell scrip